 Dutch ovens are best at simmering stews and braising meat and stellar at baking.
 This no-knead bread is especially a favorite of beginners and experts alike.
 It is easy, tastes great, and can be an ideal breakfast for summer mornings.

 - All-purpose flour – 1 pound (about 3 cups)

 - Lukewarm Water – 1 ½ cup

-First, add the flour, yeast and salt into a bowl and mix well.
+First, mix the flour, yeast, and salt in a bowl.
 Then, make a dough by adding the water slowly into the mixture.
-You don't have to worry about doing it perfectly, just make a rough dough.
+You dont have to worry about doing it perfectly; just make a rough dough.
 Cover the bowl and let it sit for at least six hours.
 Ideally, you should let it sit overnight and bake it first thing in the morning.
-Shape the dough in a sphere on a lightly powered parchment paper and let it sit for another hour.
-Preheat the oven at 450°F, including the Dutch oven.
-After the hour is up, place the raised dough in the Dutch oven and cover the lid.
-Let it bake for half an hour.
-Make sure the dough is double in size before taking it out of the oven.
-Slice it after it has cooled and enjoy.
+Shape the dough in a sphere on lightly powered parchment paper and let it sit for another hour.

 Featured Image Source: Defense